wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 The class is pure abstract, and only serves the purposes of specifying the exposed interface of the replacement
 algorithm: `update()`, `replaced()`, `getBestCandidate()`, and `findBestCandidate()`.
 As we have seen above, the cache tag array calls these methods to implement block replacement and invalidation.

+`class LRU` is an implementation of ideal LRU replacement algorithm.
+The class constructor takes the total number of blocks in the cache, and the number of ways (which is not used, though), and initializes an internal vector, `array`, which stores per-tag LRU counter.
+Note that `class LRU` does not rely on the per-tag `class ReplacementPolicy` objects to store the LRU counter, as the counter is not defined in that class.
+The class also maintains a global LRU counter, which is incremented every time the counter of a tag is updated, and the before value of the global counter is assigned to the tag's counter.